DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 Here you tell roddy to run the ACEseq configuration using the config folder in the current directory with a control and tumor bam.
 Also you tell Roddy the samples for both files namely control and tumor.
 Finally, you supply the path to the reference files and the folder where you will store your output data.

-Reference files
-^^^^^^^^^^^^^^^^
-To get all necessary reference files run the script $PATH_TO_PLUGIN_DIRECTORY/installation/downloadReferences.sh from the destination path for all files.
-Please convert the bigwig file in databases/UCSC to a BedGraph (https://genome.ucsc.edu/goldenpath/help/bigWig.html) and save it under wgEncodeCrgMapabilityAlign100mer_chr.bedGraph, compress it with bgzip and index with tabix.
-The variable baseDirectoryReference in the project.xml  needs to be set to the path from which the downloader script was run.

 Software
 ^^^^^^^^^
-All software required to run ACEseq is stored in Bioconda and can be downloaded to set up a conda environment.
-Specifications about the packages are given in `$PATH_TO_PLUGIN_DIRECTORY/resources/analysisTools/copyNumberEstimationWorkflow/environments/conda.yml` (for the zipped Roddy version the $PATH_TO_PLUGIN_DIRECTORY is $PATH_TO_ACEseq_RODDY_VERSION/Roddy/dist/plugins/).

 The workflow contains a description of a [Conda](https://conda.io/docs/) environment.
 A number of Conda packages from [BioConda](https://bioconda.github.io/index.html) are required.
 You should set up the Conda environment at a centralized position available from all compute hosts.

-First install the BioConda channels:
+The full specification of the required packages is given in `$PATH_TO_PLUGIN_DIRECTORY/resources/analysisTools/copyNumberEstimationWorkflow/environments/conda.yml` (for the zipped Roddy version the $PATH_TO_PLUGIN_DIRECTORY is $PATH_TO_ACEseq_RODDY_VERSION/Roddy/dist/plugins/).

+Unless you have already done so, you should first install [Conda](https://conda.io/docs/).
+Then you need to set up the BioConda channel that contains many of the required software packages:

 ::